-Young is the Poetry Editor of the New Yorker and the Director of New York Public Library's Schomburg Center for the Research in Black Culture.
-He is a former Atticus Haygood Professor of Creative Writing at Emory University in Atlanta, Georgia, where he was also the curator of the Literary Collections & the Raymond Danowski Poetry Library.
-He is the author of numerous books of poetry and prose including Blue Laws: Selected & Uncollected Poems 1955-2015 (Knopf, 2016); Ardency: A Chronicle of the Amistad Rebels (Knopf, 2011); and Dear Darkness (Knopf, 2008).
+Young is a professor of creative writing and English at Emory University in Atlanta, Georgia, where he is also the curator of Literary Collections & the Raymond Danowski Poetry Library.
+He is the author of 11 books of poetry and prose including Blue Laws: Selected & Uncollected Poems 1955-2015 (Knopf, 2016); Ardency: A Chronicle of the Amistad Rebels (Knopf, 2011); and Dear Darkness (Knopf, 2008).
 His collection Jelly Roll: a blues (Knopf, 2003) was a finalist for both the National Book Award and the Los Angeles Times Book Award for Poetry.
-Young's nonfiction book The Grey

-Album: On the Blackness of Blackness (Graywolf, 2012) was a finalist for the 2013 National Book Critics Circle Award for criticism and Bunk: The Rise of Hoaxes, Humbug, Plagiarists, Phonies, Post-Facts, and Fake News (Graywolf, 2017), was a finalist for the National Book Critics Circle Award for criticism and the PEN/Jean Stein Book Award, and was longlisted for the National Book Award.
+Young's nonfiction book The Grey Album: On the Blackness of Blackness (Graywolf, 2012) was a finalist for the 2013 National Book Critics Circle Award for criticism.
 He is the editor of several collections, most recently The Collected Poems of Lucille Clifton, 1965-2010 (BOA Editions, 2012).
 Young's many other honors include a Guggenheim Foundation Fellowship, a MacDowell Colony Fellowship, an honorary doctorate from Beloit College, and an NEA fellowship in creative writing.

-Young lives in New York with his wife, Kate Tuttle, a book columnist for The Boston Globe, and their son; his stepdaughter just graduated college.
+Young lives in Atlanta with his wife, Kate Tuttle, a book columnist for The Boston Globe, and their son; his stepdaughter just graduated college.
 Book of Hours is dedicated to both kids.
 Young can often be found in his home office, writing amongst the "totems" he keeps on display: blue glass bottles (to keep out bad spirits, a Southern belief); a print of Mr. T in an "Uncle Sam" pose; photos of the conjoined twins Millie-Christine, who were born into slavery and later won their freedom; and a piece of yellow paper that contains a stray poem written by his father (The New York Times).
 "When I'm in full-on writing mode, and have the day, I try to get in my office around 10 a.m. and stop once 'Judge Judy' comes on at four, when I quit and come down.
 Sometimes, I leave her on while I edit-if she can make the tough calls, then so can I" (The New York Times Style Magazine).